nvs/map/README.md

 2. Only modules on the specified Lua path are supported.
 By default, this is the `package.path` used by **Map**.
 However, this can be adjusted using the proper setting.
 Modules using C loaders are not supported.
-3. Note that [luac] is used to identify uses of `require`, and the analysis performed is rather naive.
+3. The analysis performed to identify uses of `require` is rather naive.
    Any clever uses of `require` will probably be missed (i.e. anything that is not a literal `string` value).
 4. Do not needlessly use `require`.
 Any detected usages will cause those modules to be packaged into the `war3map.lua`, even if their code is not run.